hybridink/hybrid.ink/award/rules.md

 ## Awarding

-* On the first of April in a publicly viewable ceremony, the awards will be presented by a member of the jury or the <span class="brand">Hybrid</span> Awards Chair.
+* On the first of April in a publicly viewable ceremony, the awards will be presented by a member of the jury or the {{site.brand}} Awards Chair.
 * All ranked nominations will be recognized, with the top ranked nomination winning the category.
 * Ties are allowed.
 * The award for the first year will be a certificate and recognition on [Hybrid](/){: class="brand" }.